 Food in both Bali and Indonesia is influenced by religion, Hinduism and Islam.
 The basic ingredients are rice and noodles supplemented with vegetables, tofu, eggs and various spice mixtures.
 Meat is used here in very small quantities, as it is quite expensive.
-The dishes are very tasty and appealing to the eye, as they are very colorful.
+The dishes are very tasty and eye-catching, as they are very colorful.
 Balinese eat exclusively with their hands, and in less touristy areas you may not even get cutlery.
-It is a very pleasant experience and something new that is not our own.
+It is a very pleasant experience and something new that you may hardly see in many other countries.

 Typical national dishes of Bali

 Nasi Goreng is simply fried rice with a fried egg.
-Typically Indonesian food is served with each restaurant or snack bar.
+Typically Indonesian food is served at every restaurant or snack bar.
 Rice tends to be brown, as caramelized soy sauce is added to it.
 It is usually mixed with chicken or shrimp and a pile of vegetables.
 It is usually flavored with chili or garlic.

 Barbed pig Babi guling